 Education is often an important factor influencing the opportunities for where people choose to live.
 Many families living in the City of Scranton send their children to the Scranton School District; the District consists of two (2) high schools, three (3) intermediate schools, and eleven (11) elementary schools.
 The two high schools in the area are Scranton High School and West Scranton High School.
 The Pennsylvania Department of Education provides assessments of all public schools through its Pennsylvania School Performance Profile.
-The Scranton School District as a whole covers 25.4 square miles and has an enrollment of 10,009 in public schools, with an additional 346 in local charter schools and 225 in partnering career and technical centers.
-Charter schools are public, nonsectarian schools that operate under an agreement between the charter school and the local school board; the home district for each student attending pays a fee set by the state.
+The Scranton School District as a whole covers 25.4 square miles and has an enrollment of 10,009 in public schools, with an additional 346 in local charter schools are public, nonsectarian schools that operate under an agreement between the charter school and the local school board; the home district for each student attending pays a fee set by the state.